 What are termites?

 Termites are "social insects" living in colonies that can contain up to a million individuals (depending on the species).
 There are different "castes" within the colony looking after the different roles of the colony.
-The termite queen lays the eggs, worker termites care for the larvae and carry out the foraging, specialised soldier termites protect the colony, and reproductive termites are the new kings and queens who fly off to start new colonies.
+The queen lays the eggs, workers care for the larvae and carry out the foraging, specialised soldiers protect the colony, and flying termites are the new kings and queens who fly off to start new colonies.

 Are termites and white ants the same?